Manciukic/dynamicserviceallocator/gns3/GNS3_setup_instructions.md

 ## User manual
 Web clients run a CLI which lets users subscribe and perform requests on the virtual service.
-Here is shown the help menu of this interface:
+Here is shown the menu of this interface:

 ```
 Welcome to the DSA client service.
 Here is a list of the available commands: